ykim18mica/mica-gd220/lectures/w3-box-model.md

 # Box Model

+Remember this: everything is a rectangular box.
 Every HTML element - `h1`, `p`, `div` - is a rectangular box even though they don't look like it.
 A quick way to see this is to add a border around each element temporarily.
 Choose and element and add a CSS rule like this:

 ```css
 p {